pods for primates : a catatogue of surfboards in australia since 1900

 The toast was supported by Messrs.
 H. Y. Braddon and C. W. Oakes, and drunk with enthusiasm and cordiality.

-In replying, Mr. Evans conveyed the best wishes of the hawaiian sportsmen to Australians for their kindly invitation..
+In replying, Mr. Evans conveyed the best wishes of the Hawaiian sportsmen to Australians for their kindly invitation..

 He stated that Mr. Rawlins was extremely sorry at not being able to undertake the journey.